-Other operations to and from other neighbouring Municipalities are:- a) Facilities and Infrastructure in place will include:-
+Other operations to and from other neighbouring Municipalities are:-

 - Bus and taxi operations to and from Tzaneen/Greater Letaba Municipality. - Taxi operations from/to GTM Grater Giyani Municipality. - Taxi operations to/from Maruleng Local Municipality (Acornhoek) - Taxi operations to/from Capricorn District Municipality and - Taxi operations to/from Ba-Phalaborwa